 Below is an overview of the seven layers and their individual functions.

-Starting at the very beginning-the Physical Layer of the OSI Model
+The Physical Layer of the OSI Model – An Explanation

 The Physical Layer (L1) is the lowest layer of the OSI model and provides hardware security.
 This layer is responsible for the actual physical connection between the devices by identifying the equipment involved in the data transfer.
 Layer 1 defines the hardware equipment, cabling, wiring, frequencies and pulses.
 The information is contained in the form of bits and transmitted from one node to another.

 The problem is that hardware security goes neglected; existing security software solutions do not cover Layer 1 of the OSI model.
 Without Layer 1 visibility, the physical specifications of the network are not captured.
 Hence, network implants – Rogue Devices which operate on the Physical Layer – are not detected.
 Similarly, spoofed peripherals – Rogue Device manipulated on the Physical Layer – are identified as legitimate HIDs.
 Without Layer 1 visibility, enterprises are at risk of Rogue Devices infiltrating their network and conducting harmful attacks.
 As Layer 1 is the first of the OSI layers, it is crucial to have adequate physical level security protection at this level to stop the attacks originating from Rogue Devices at the very first instant; before being carried out.